 The clinical areas where Controlled Drugs are stored are audited monthly and at three monthly intervals by EKHUFT pharmacy personnel.

-The results of all audits were discussed at clinical departmental meetings and the Spencer Private Hospitals Clinical Governance Committee meetings to ensure best practice and shared learning.
+The results of all audits are discussed at clinical departmental meetings and Spencer Private Hospitals Clinical Governance Committee meetings to ensure best practice and shared learning.

-Internal clinical competency assessment documentation were reviewed including all aspects of Controlled Drugs Management and NICE guidance.
+Internal clinical competency assessment documentation has been reviewed including all aspects of Controlled Drugs Management and NICE guidance.

 Spencer Private Hospitals continue to utilise a RAG rated Traffic Light System for the reporting of CD related incidents.
 The purpose of the 'traffic light' system is to:

-Assist those responsible for returning quarterly Occurrence Reports to regulated bodies.

-Assist all staff involved with the management and/or administration of CDs of the degree of urgency required when reporting CD incidents internally.

-• Assists with sharing lessons learnt and developing clinical staff competencies.
+- Assist those responsible for returning quarterly Occurrence Reports to regulated hodies - Assist all staff involved with the management and/or administration of CDs of the degree of urgency required when reporting CD incidents internally. - Assists with sharing lessons learnt and developing clinical staff competencies.

-2022-2023 Reportable Incidents
+2023-2024 Reportable Incidents

-In 2022-2023 there were no reported Red Controlled Drug Incidents.
-In 2022-2023 there were no reported Amber Controlled Drug Incidents.
-In 2022-2023 there were three reported Green Controlled Drug Incidents.
+In 2023-2024 there were no reported Red Controlled Drug Incidents.

+In 2023-2024 there were no reported Amber Controlled Drug Incidents.

+In 2023-2024 there were seven reported Green Controlled Drug Incidents accounting for 0.01% of all patients.